zephraph/notes/Recurse/Log/Day 1.md

+I don't have much planned for today.
+Mostly just getting myself oriented and talking to folks.
+I do have an on-going [[devtools.fm]] project around [[Automatically tweeting on new episodes]] which I may try to work on some today.

 ## 10:17 am -- tour

 Just got out of therapy and jumped onto the on-boarding call in hopper.
 They're doing breakout rooms and giving a tour of the virtual space.